 This area has become known for its wide variety of affordable shops run by immigrants.
 They offer Oslo’s best selection of fruits and vegetables.
 If shoppers are looking for cheap fabrics, jewellery, spice, fruit and vegetable markets, this is where it can be found.
 Most of the stores are situated on Grønlandsleiret and Tøyengata streets, or on Smalgangen.

 Nightlife in Oslo

-As a city with one of the world's highest costs of living, both locals and expats mostly drink before going out (called “Forespill”).
-After dinner, there is usually a pre-drinks gathering at someone’s house and once everyone is warm enough, the party moves to a club.
+As a city with one of the world's highest costs of living, both locals and expats mostly drink before going out (called Forespill).
+After dinner, there is usually a pre-drinks gathering at someone’s house and once everyone is well warmed up, the party moves to a club.
 Revellers often go to Frogner on the west side or Grünerløkka on the east side.
 Karl Johan and Youngstorget are also nightlife hubs.

 Coffee culture in Oslo

-Norwegians love coffee.
-They drink it all the time at home, at the office and on the go.
+Norwegians love coffee, and drink it at home, at the office and on the go.
 Kaffebrenneriet, a shop akin to the Norwegian Starbucks minus the big, comfortable chairs, has a great selection, including homemade pastries and sandwiches.
 Expats will also find a fair share of French patisseries – Pascal and Åpent Bakeri are among the most famous.

 ►See and Do in Oslo provides an overview of the city's best attractions.

 Are you an expat living in Oslo?